Rammsauer/greenwashing/README.md

 Jack, in work clothes, interlocks his fingers and POPS his knuckles, picks up a saucepan with coffee and sips.
-Tyler,
+Tyler, in waiter's uniform, comes to have Jack straighten his tie.
 </pre>